Bento Gonçalves, Rio Grande do Sul

 Bento Gonçalves (/pt/) is a municipality located in the state of Rio Grande do Sul, Brazil.
 Created in 1875, it is one of the centers of the Italian immigration in Brazil.
 It is also known as the 'wine capital of Brazil' due to its vineyards and wine production.
-In 2020, its estimated population was 121,803 inhabitants.
+In 2022 Census, its estimated population was 123,151 inhabitants.

 Ernesto Geisel, President of Brazil from 1974 to 1979 (under the military government), was born in Bento Gonçalves in 1907.

 Etymology

 The city has changed names three times in history.
 Before the Italian immigration began, the place where the city downtown is located today was crossed by horsemen, and since there was well known north–south trail with a small wooden cross at the place, the name Cruzinha ("little cross") was used to name this region.
 After a decree of the effective governor of the province in the 1870s, the area was renamed Colônia Dona Isabel ("Dona Isabel Colony"), after the Brazilian princess Isabel de Bragança.

 In 1890, Colônia Dona Isabel separated from the municipality of Montenegro, and was renamed in honour of Bento Gonçalves da Silva, leader of the rebel forces of the Farroupilha Revolution 45 years earlier, and first president of the short-lived Riograndense Republic.